Two-dimensional ion trap lattice on a microchip: Acknowledgments

 \section{Acknowledgments}

-We like to acknowledge helpful discussions with D. Porras and J. D. Siverns.
-This work is supported by the UK Engineering and Physical Sciences Research Council (EP/E011136/1, EP/G007276/1), European Commission’s Seventh Framework Programme (FP7/2007-2013) under grant agreement no. 270843 (iQIT), the European Commission’s Sixth Framework Marie Curie International Reintegration Programme (MIRG-CT-2007-046432), the Nuffield Foundation and the University of Sussex.
+We would like to acknowledge helpful discussions with D. Porras and J. D. Siverns.
+This work is supported by the UK Engineering and Physical Sciences Research Council (EP/E011136/1, EP/G007276/1), European Commission's Seventh Framework Programme (FP7/2007-2013) under grant agreement no. 270843 (iQIT), the European Commission's Sixth Framework Marie Curie International Reintegration Programme (MIRG-CT-2007-046432), the Nuffield Foundation and the University of Sussex.